geopython/pycsw/docs/testing.rst

 Saving test results for disk
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The result of each functional test can be saved to disk by using the ``--functional-save-results-directory`` option.
+The result of each XML-based suite test can be saved to disk by using the ``--functional-save-results-directory`` option.
 Each result file is named after the test identifier it has when running with pytest.